PaperTiger/figma-plugins/README.md

 ## Faqs and Troubleshooting

 ### Desktop App
-#### I'm getting the error 'Figma is damaged and can't be opened'.
+#### I'm getting the error 'Figma is damaged and can't be opened' when I launch the Figma Desktop App.
-The app is built on top of the Figma Beta Desktop App, which might require some quick configuration.
+To solve this issue follow those steps:

 1. Launch this Terminal command: ```sudo spctl --master-disable```
 2. Go to ```System Preferences > Security and Privacy```, then select ```Anywhere``` from the ```Allow apps downloaded from:``` section.

-#### I can't find the plugin Icon on the Toolbar.
+#### I can't find the Plugin Icon.
-The Plugin Button is available on only the ```File Browser Tab and the Editor```.
-If the button doesn't show up, try to close and restart the app.
+The Plugin Button is available on the ```File Browser``` and the ```Editor``` toolbars.
+If the button doesn't show up, try to close and restart either the app or the browser.
+If problems persist, send us a email.

 #### Is there any Desktop App Client for Windows?
 - We don't support a of the Plugins Panel on Windows at the moment.
-If you're developer interested in porting the panel on Win, feel free to get in touch with us at team@papertiger.com
+If you're interested making a port for Win, get in touch with us at team@papertiger.com

 --